onap/archived-portal/ecomp-portal-BE-os/README.md

 Version 1.1.?, July 2017
 - [Portal-30] Failed to communicate with the widget microservice: Fixed
+- [Portal-35] Replaced the portal logo with onap logo on the login screen.

 Version 1.1.0, July 2017
 - [Portal-7] Improvements added as part of the rebasing process